TinyLVLM-eHub: Towards Comprehensive and Efficient Evaluation for Large Vision-Language Models

-\textbf{Results on Visual Reasoning.} We evaluate the ability of Bard in visual reasoning on tasks of VQA and KGID.
+We evaluate the ability in visual reasoning on tasks of VQA and KGID.
 The results are shown in Table~\ref{tab:vr_results}.
 We draw several conclusions.
-First, Bard still achieves the best performance in visual reasoning compared with other LVLMs.
-It shows that Bard has a comprehensive understanding of images and related texts.
-Second, Bard obtains less competitive performance than BLIP2 on WHOOPS whose VQA samples are created by breaking commonsense, implying that the commonsense understanding can be further improved.
-Third, Bard also has a good understanding of science knowledge because it achieves good performance in ScienceQA which denotes the question-answering pairs with visual inputs in ScienceQA \cite{scienceqa}.
+First, GPT4V achieves the best performance in visual reasoning compared with other LVLMs.
+It shows that GPT4V has a comprehensive understanding of images and related texts.
+Second, API=based models obtain less competitive performance than BLIP2 on WHOOPS whose VQA samples are created by breaking commonsense, implying that the commonsense understanding can be further improved.
+Third, API-based models also have a good understanding of science knowledge because they achieve good performance in ScienceQA which denotes the question-answering pairs with visual inputs in ScienceQA \cite{scienceqa}.